luismtorresv/rizu/docs/deliverables/automated-tests.md

 ## Automated Testing Strategy

-Rizu’s CI job runs `pytest` + `pytest-django` with `--ds=Rizu.test_settings`, which flips `OPENSTACK_MOCK_MODE` on and routes every builder/utils call through `Rizu.Openstack.Interface`.
-That switch means our tests can test authentication, dashboard, and resource flows without needing the VPN access or real credentials.
+Rizu’s CI job runs `pytest` and `pytest-django` with `--settings=Rizu.test_settings`, which flips `OPENSTACK_MOCK_MODE` on and routes every builder/utils call through `Rizu.Openstack.Interface`.
+That switch lets us verify authentication, dashboard, and resource flows without VPN access or real credentials.

 ## Legacy Unit Coverage

-Early coverage focused on `authentication/tests.py` and `dashboard/tests.py`, asserting template wiring, role gates, and helper correctness.
-They were intentionally simple yet ensured forms validated input, views rendered, and unauthenticated paths failed loudly—preventing regressions while the UI was still volatile.
+Early coverage lived in `authentication/tests.py` and `dashboard/tests.py`, asserting template wiring, role gates, and helper correctness.
+They ensured forms validated input, views rendered, and unauthenticated paths failed loudly—preventing regressions while the UI was still volatile.

 ## End-to-End HTTP Runs

-The new `runserver/tests.py` suite spins a Django test client to walk the entire
-stack: register → login → dashboard → project/network/VM/storage forms →
+The newer `runserver/tests.py` suite spins a Django test client to walk the entire stack—register → login → dashboard → project/network/VM/storage forms →
 profile/logout.

-Because the mock interface mimics OpenStack builders/utilities, each request exercises the same code paths as production, giving us deterministic 200/302/500 assertions and surfacing routing or permission slips immediately.
+Because the mock interface mirrors the OpenStack builders/utilities, each request exercises the same code paths as production, yielding deterministic 200/302/500 assertions and surfacing routing or permission slips immediately.

 ## Results

 All HTTP journeys pass, and the faux OpenStack telemetry confirmed no unexpected calls escaped to the real cloud.
+The mock-first approach also keeps feedback loops fast enough to run in every CI cycle.

+## Personal Opinion

+Pairing the mock interface with Django’s test client felt similar to our functional-test practice: the scripts kept us honest, and replaying them as a team highlighted errors early on.
+Automation is still faster than manual passes.